 The Sandman season 2 part 2

-Because of that letdown, I don't really have much more to say about this, other than a few notes I made while watching:
+Because of that letdown, I don't really have much more to say, other than a few notes I made while watching:

 First night, "Time and Night" and "Fuel for the Fire":